docknetwork/api-docs/source/index.html.md

 We also offer a free trial and fair monthly pricing.
 Begin by going to: https://console.api.dock.io/.

 ## Primary Features
--	Easily issue, verify, manage, and revoke/unrevoke verifiable credentials
+-	Easily issue, verify, manage, and revoke/unrevoke verifiable credentials.
-- Create and manage decentralized identities (DIDs)
+- Create and manage decentralized identities (DIDs).
-- Drop anchors on the blockchain for better validation and security
+- Drop anchors on the blockchain for better validation and security.
-- Create and assign schemas to credentials for compliance
+- Create and assign schemas to credentials for compliance.
-- Harness the security of the Dock blockchain, a network run by 50 independent validators
+- Harness the security of the Dock blockchain, a network run by 50 independent validators.
-- Work seamlessly across platforms with Dock’s standards-compliant, interoperable solutions
+- Work seamlessly across platforms with Dock’s standards-compliant, interoperable solutions.

 # Getting Started